Charlesmendez/harvard-project/DESIGN.md

     Some other files like App are created automatically by Xcode.
     Note: Some of the files in Extensions and Common are files that I have been collected since the beginning of the year from other developers and that I've been putting together for future projects.
 At that point I did not keep track of urls or repos for credit.
+The point is that the main code was all done for this project and done by me.